 Yue Guang Bai White Moonlight Cake (月光白饼) is a white tea from Ginggu in Yunnan Province that comes compressed in 100g cakes.
 Made from leaves of old trees grown at high altitude, it has a light, wonderfully captivating, honey profile.
 The prolonged withering process results in slightly higher oxidation of the leaves and a richer, darker liquor.
-This tea was picked and pressed in March 2019.
+Currently we are offering 100g cakes from March 2020.

 This Yue Guang Bai White Moonlight Cake is made from leaves of old arbor trees growing around Jinggu Dai and Yi Autonomous County at an altitude of approximately 2,000-2,200 metres.
 The trees used for this tea are between 100 and 300 years old.
 The plucking is carried out by hand, picking the bud and the one or two youngest leaves in spring.
 After picking, the tea is withered for a prolonged period of time under the sun.
 The name for this tea comes from the saying that to carry out a longer withering process, Moonlight White tea is withered under moonlight.
 The longer withering results in slightly higher oxidation, something that is evident from the much darker larger leaves in this tea.
 After withering the tea is dried and pressed into small cakes.
 This tea can be drunk straight away but can also be aged to further develop the flavours.